Goat Cheese Mac

 I started immediately brainstorming.
 I could put it in some fancy appetizer.
 I could make a salad.
 I could make some strange (but probably delicious) dessert out of it.

-Or I could do the right thing and make macaroni and cheese.
+Or I could do the right thing and make Goat Cheese Macaroni.

 I almost always do the right thing.

 1) Roast red peppers over a flame.
 If you have a gas stove, you can stick them right on the flame or you can grill them.
 You can also just used jarred peppers.
 Cook them until they are nicely charred all the way around.